 NSW Treasury will only use personal or health information for the purposes for which it was collected or for other directly related purposes.
 At the time NSW Treasury collects personal or health information from an individual, they will notify the individual of the primary purpose for which the information is collected.
 NSW Treasury will also take reasonable steps to check the accuracy and relevance of personal or health information before using it.

 For example:

-If the primary purpose of collecting a complainant's information was to investigate their workplace grievance, directly related secondary purposes within the reasonable expectations of the person for which their personal information could be used by NSW Treasury would include independent auditing of workplace grievance files.
+If the primary purpose of collecting a complainant's information was to investigate their workplace grievance, directly related secondary purposes would include independent auditing of workplace grievance files.

 Use tips: